 With the busy 2019 holiday shopping season fast approaching and preparation well underway for Black Friday and Cyber Monday, there are things Amazon Sellers can do to be ready to take full advantage of the massive sales opportunities.

 In this article we outline our top 5 tips to be ready.

 Tip 1) Get Inventory Ready

 For your best items (new or bestseller) consider selling the item as seller-fulfilled.
 You can create new offers for the same ASIN (Amazon product identifier) by creating a new SKU and setting the fulfillment format to “seller-fulfilled”.
 Make sure you offer free shipping and have an automatic order import setup to pull order data from Amazon into your eCommerce backend for fulfillment.
-Most important of all is that you ship within 1-2 days or you will run afoul of Amazon shipping policies and risk being kicked restricted from seller-fulfillment in the future.
+Hot Tip: ship within 1-2 days or you will risk being restricted from seller-fulfillment in the future.

 Tip 2) Know Amazon Advertising